Integral Of X 1 2

 Introduction: What is an Integral?

 Before diving into the specific integral, let's briefly revisit the concept of integration.
-Integration is essentially the reverse process of differentiation.
+On the flip side, integration is essentially the reverse process of differentiation.
 While differentiation finds the instantaneous rate of change of a function, integration finds the function whose derivative is the given function.
-This "original function" is often referred to as the antiderivative.
-The definite integral, denoted by ∫<sub>a</sub><sup>b</sup> f(x) dx, calculates the area under the curve of a function f(x) between the limits a and b.
+So this "original function" is often referred to as the antiderivative.
+Still, the definite integral, denoted by ∫<sub>a</sub><sup>b</sup> f(x) dx, calculates the area under the curve of a function f(x) between the limits a and b.
 The indefinite integral, ∫ f(x) dx, represents the family of all antiderivatives of f(x), differing only by a constant of integration (C).

 Solving the Integral: Applying the Power Rule